vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

   - b'01: Client - Accesses are allowed, but they must follow the access permissions set in the TLB entries for that domain.
   - b'11: Manager - Accesses are allowed without checking the TLB entries.
 This gives manager programs full control over the domain, but also bypasses security checks.
 #### Clients and Managers:
-- Programs can be clients of some domains and managers of others.
+- **Client and Manager**: Programs can be clients of some domains and managers of others.
 This allows for flexible memory protection.
 For example, a program might be a client of the domain containing its own code and data, but a manager of a domain containing shared resources.
-- Client programs are subject to the access permissions set in the TLB entries for the domain they are accessing.
+- **Client permission**: Client programs are subject to the access permissions set in the TLB entries for the domain they are accessing.
 This helps to prevent unauthorized access to memory.
-- Manager programs have full control over the domains they manage, including the ability to change the access permissions in the TLB entries.
+- **Manager permission**: Manager programs have full control over the domains they manage, including the ability to change the access permissions in the TLB entries.
 This gives them more power, but also makes them more vulnerable to attack.
 #### Benefits of Domains:
 - Domains provide a way to isolate programs from each other, which can help to improve security and stability.
-- They can also be used to improve performance by allowing different programs to use different memory regions.

 ## Memory region attributes
-### Prior to VMSAv6
+### Prior to VMSAv6(Problem)
 - Only two bits were used for memory region attributes: C (cacheable) and B (bufferable).
-- The exact usage of these bits, and how they affected caching behavior, was implementation defined.
-- This means that different ARM processors could behave differently, even if they used the same memory region attributes.
+- **Incompatible**: The exact usage of these bits was implementation defined, which meant different ARM processors could behave differently, even if they used the same memory region attributes.
 ### VMSAv6 and Later
 - VMSAv6 introduced a more formal memory model, with additional bit fields and definitions for memory region attributes.
-- These attributes provide more control over caching behavior, and make it more consistent across different ARM processors.
+- These attributes provide more consistent behaviors across different ARM processors.
 ### Key Memory Region Attributes
 - TEX (Type Extension): This field provides additional information about the memory region type, such as whether it is normal memory, device memory, or strongly ordered memory.
 - C (Cacheable): This bit controls whether the memory region can be cached.